The Bankrate promise

 How to lower your rate if you are a high-risk driver

-New York high-risk auto insurance certainly costs more, but that doesn’t mean there aren’t any strategies that may help lower your premium:
+High-risk auto insurance in New York certainly costs more, but that doesn’t mean there aren’t any strategies that can help lower your premium.
+It helps to:

-- Shop around: Each car insurance company has its own pricing method.
-Because of this, you will likely get different rates with each company.
+- Shop around: Each car insurance company has its own underwriting method.
+Because of this, you will likely get different quotes from each company.

-- Drive an older car: New cars cost more to replace, which means they also generally cost more to insure.
-To have the best potential to save, drive an older car with a high safety rating (preferably one with plenty of safety features that you will be able to pair up with discounts).
+- Drive an older car: New cars typically cost more to replace, which means they can also cost more to insure.
+For high-risk drivers in New York who need to save, opting for an older vehicle may help you save on rates (especially if it comes with safety features that qualify you for additional discounts).

 Frequently asked questions